CuiH/Blog/_posts/2017-07-24-Reverse a Singly Linked List.md

 }
 ```

-## With the Help of an Array
+## With the help of an array
-If we traverse the linked list and store every node inside a `ramdomly accessible` data structure, such as an array, we can then traverse the array reversely, constructing a new linked list.
-Since this is the simplest solution, I'm not gonna talk more about it, so here's the code:
+If we traverse the linked list and store every node in a `ramdomly accessible` data structure, such as an `array`, we can then traverse the array reversely and construct the reversed linked list.
+Here's the code:

 ```java
 public Node reverseSinglyLinkedList1(Node head) {